Chandler Smith: Craftsman Truck Series

 On March 3, 2020, Smith was announced to return to KBM part-time in the Truck Series for the 2020 season.
 His original schedule included eight races, all in the No. 51, which were at Richmond, Dover, Michigan, Gateway, Bristol, Las Vegas, Talladega, and the season finale at Phoenix.
 His schedule was shuffled due to the COVID-19 pandemic; at Texas in November, Smith spun and criticized Tanner Gray for the lack of an ability to drive straight; Smith was later blamed by Ben Rhodes for a last-lap incident, although Smith never publicly accepted blame.

 Smith was promoted to a full-time Truck Series schedule for 2021, driving the No. 18 for KBM.
 He almost won the series' inaugural race at Knoxville, but lost the lead to Austin Hill in the closing laps and green-white-checkered attempts.
-Smith did barely qualify for the playoffs in the 10th and final spot despite being disqualified in the regular-season finale at Watkins Glen.
-At Bristol, in a must-win situation to make the Round of 8 in the playoffs, Smith won, beating Grant Enfinger and teammate John Hunter Nemechek as Nemechek overshot turn 1 and race leader Sheldon Creed was put into the wall by Smith and overshot turn 1 and spun finishing 19th.
-A 35th place finish at Las Vegas and a 19th place finish at Talladega cost Smith a chance at the Championship 4.
+Smith did barely qualify for the playoffs in the tenth and final spot despite being disqualified in the regular-season finale at Watkins Glen.
+At Bristol, in a must-win situation to make the Round of 8 in the playoffs, Smith won, beating Grant Enfinger and teammate John Hunter Nemechek as Nemechek overshot turn 1 and race leader Sheldon Creed was put into the wall by Smith and overshot turn 1 and spun finishing nineteenth.
+A 35th place finish at Las Vegas and a nineteenth place finish at Talladega cost Smith a chance at the Championship 4.
 Despite this, he won at Phoenix and finished eighth in the standings.

 Smith began the 2022 season with a 21st place finish at Daytona.
 He scored wins at Las Vegas and Pocono to make the playoffs.
 During the playoffs, he won at Richmond and stayed consistent enough to make the Championship 4.
 Smith finished third at Phoenix and third in the standings.

+Smith returned to the Truck Series part-time in 2023, driving the No. 25 for Rackley W.A.R. at Talladega after Matt DiBenedetto parted ways with the team.

+On December 20, 2024, Smith announced his return to the Truck Series full-time, driving for Front Row Motorsports in 2025.
+He would drive the No. 38 as Layne Riggs would move over to the No. 34 after FRM expanded to two full-time trucks.
+Smith started the season with a sixth place finish at Daytona.
+He scored wins at Bristol and North Wilkesboro.